TobiPfeiffersGitHub/dla_term_paper/README.md

 Results and Conclusion
 The proposed method, which combines visual and textual features, has demonstrated improved accuracy in estimating house prices compared to traditional methods that rely solely on textual features.
 By comparing low-resolution and high-resolution images, we are able to analyze the impact of image quality on the model's predictive performance.
 The application of Grad-CAM further provides insights into how the model makes predictions based on visual features.

-This approach has the potential to be utilized by real estate agents, mortgage lenders, and other businesses involved in estimating house prices, and helps to understand the importance of image quality in such price predictions.